nemesnati/nemesnati/README.md

 - 👀 I’m interested in web development, web design, video games and photography
 - 🌱 I’m currently learning React and UI/UX
 - 💞️ I’m looking to collaborate on anything that challenges me
-- 📫 How to reach me -> i have links on my profile for socials
+- 📫 How to reach me -> nemes.nati86@gmail.com
 - ⚡ Fun fact: i love foxes

 <!---